KishanGinoya/SpiritualZone/README.md

 # Features

-  -Booking Services <br>
+  - Booking Services <br>
-  -Information of different types of tour packages <br>
+  - Information of different types of tour packages <br>
-  -View Packages and Enquiry option <br>
+  - View Packages and Enquiry option <br>
-  -Manage users and feedback <br>
+  - Manage users and feedback <br>
-  -Ticket Download in PDF <br>
+  - Ticket Download in PDF <br>
-  -Different Category <br>
+  - Different Category <br>
-  -View any package or Ticket <br>
+  - View any package or Ticket <br>

 # Installation
   To run this project locally on your machine, follow these steps: